Last Chance To Sign Up For Obamacare, For 2017 And Maybe Forever

 "We've been busy, you know, consumer after consumer all day," she said in an interview Monday.
 She expects to be busier Tuesday.

-Which may be surprising, given all the uncertainty surrounding the Affordable Care Act.
+That may be surprising, given all the uncertainty surrounding the Affordable Care Act.

-Not far from Whitman-Walker, Republicans in Congress and President Donald Trump are working to dismantle the health care law.
+Not far from Whitman-Walker, Republicans in Congress and President Trump are working to dismantle the health care law.

 Members of the House and Senate earlier this month took the first steps to repeal the ACA.
 Trump followed suit, issuing an executive order that asked his agency heads to do all they could to ease what he called the law's "burdens" on companies, insurers and individuals.